Blog-Reference and Blog-Reference

 - Economics is a failed science.
 It consists actually of political and theoretical economics.
 Political economics is scientifically worthless, and theoretical economics is materially and formally inconsistent.#1

 - The subject matter of economics is the economic system as a whole.
-Psychology, Sociology, Behaviorism, Political Science, Geopolitics, History, Anthropology, Biology/Darwinism, Institutionalism, Law, Ethics, Philosophy are NOT economics.
+Psychology, Sociology, Behaviorism, Political Science, Geopolitics, History, Anthropology, Biology/Darwinism, Institutionalism, Law, Ethics, and Philosophy are NOT economics.
 The valid results of these independent disciplines are taken into economics by way of multidisciplinary cooperation if needed.

 - Economics is NOT about Human Nature/motives/behavior/action.
-NO way leads from second-guessing individual/social behavior to the understanding of how the economic system works.
+No way leads from second-guessing individual/social behavior to the understanding of how the economic system works.
 The microfoundations approach had been doomed to failure from the very beginning.